fernancode/gas_dynamics/README.md

-# gas dynamics
+# gas_dynamics

-Gas Dynamics equations, table generators, oblique shock chart generators, and more.
+Gas dynamics equations, table generators, oblique shock chart generators, and more.

 To install with pip, use